 Shelf Life of Maple Sap

 The cold nights of maple syrup season help extend the shelf life storage of the tree sap.
 Our sap lasts about a week in cold temperature, if we don’t get around to maple syrup production until the weekend.
-If you have some warm days before you can boil, a trick we learned is to freeze 5-10 gallons of sap in 5 gallon buckets.
+If you have some warm days before you can evaporate, a trick we learned is to freeze 5-10 gallons of sap in 5 gallon buckets.
 We then put the blocks of frozen sap into the large containers.
 We’ve actually had sap last us 2 weeks because the 32 gallon container was mostly ice.
 (The hard part is thawing it enough to fit it into the evaporating pans when you’re ready to boil.)
 It will be ok if it gets a little cloudy, however, I would boil cloudy sap in a separate batch.
 If it is bad, you will smell it when it boils and won’t contaminate the main batch.

 Homemade Maple Syrup Evaporator

 We made our own maple sap evaporator using a metal 55 gallon drum (food grade), stainless steel pans (Amazon affiliate link), and a wood stove kit (Amazon affiliate link).
 The cheapest way to build an evaporator is to build a fire pit with cinder blocks, topped with expanded metal for the pans to sit on.
 In our first year, we used a turkey fryer.
 The turkey fryer worked, but the tall cylinder pan did not allow for excessive evaporation like the flat stainless pans.
 We burned through about 2 propane tanks, costing us about $50 for 2 quarts of maple syrup (from about 45 gallons of sap).
 Because of the high sap sugar content, make sure to boil your sap outside.
 If you try to evaporate 96% of the water in the sap to make syrup, you’ll have a sticky mess on all surfaces of your garage (or in your house).

 Boiling Maple Sap into Maple Syrup